The Lemont High School Art Department believes students should develop the following characteristics:

 Courses offered within the Art curriculum provide varied experiences in art media, which inspires the development of creativity and challenges students to solve problems and express themselves visually through various media.

-Student grades may be determined by the following categories, depending on the individual course: daily work, journal/sketches, projects, quizzes, and the final exam.
+Student grades may be determined by the following categories, depending on the individual course: daily work, journal/sketches, projects, quizzes, and the final portfolio.
 Grades for projects and sketchbooks are subjective, based on how well the student completes the assignment, creative individuality, and craftsmanship.
 Grades for quizzes and exams reflect the student’s knowledge of historical facts and technical terms.

-The Lemont High School Music Department believes students should explore their individual musical abilities, satisfy their artistic desires and develop the following characteristics:
+The Lemont High School Music Department believes creating, responding to, connecting with, and performing music are essential for holistic musical growth.
+All music area students will strive to satisfy their artistic desires and develop the following characteristics:

 Thinking, feeling and acting creatively with music